jvinodraj/theEagle/docs/misc/demo.md

 ### 1. **Token API** (`/token`)

 **Script:**
-_"Next, we have a secure authentication mechanism.
+_"Next, we have a secure authentication mechanism. <br>
-The `/token` endpoint issues an access token, which is required for all protected API calls.
+The `/token` endpoint issues an access token, which is required for all protected API calls. <br>
 This ensures only authorized users can access sensitive data."_

 **Demo:**